Mérida, Spain: History

-In 713 it was conquered by the Muslim army under Musa ibn Nusayr, and became the capital of the cora of Mérida; the Arabs re-used most of the old Roman buildings and expanded some, such as the Alcazaba.
-During the fitna of al-Andalus, Mérida fell in the newly established Taifa of Badajoz.
+In 713, Mérida was conquered by the Umayyad Caliphate under Musa ibn Nusayr and became the capital of the Cora of Mérida.
+The Arabs reused and expanded many Roman buildings, notably the Alcazaba fortress.
+In the 9th century, the Mozarabs of Mérida frequently rebelled against the Caliphate, contributing to the city’s gradual decline.
+During the Fitna of al-Andalus, Mérida became part of the Taifa of Badajoz.

-The city was brought under Christian rule in 1230, when it was conquered by Alfonso IX of León, and subsequently became the seat of the priory of San Marcos de León of the Order of Santiago.
-A period of recovery started for Mérida after the unification of the crowns of Aragon and Castile (15th century), thanks to the support of Alonso de Cárdenas, Grand Master of the Order.
+In the early 13th century, under Almohad control, Mérida supported the rival leader Ibn Hud.
+In 1230, it was conquered by Alfonso IX of León and returned to Christian rule.
+The city then became the seat of the priory of San Marcos de León of the Order of Santiago.
+A period of recovery began in the 15th century following the unification of the crowns of Aragon and Castile, aided by Alonso de Cárdenas, Grand Master of the Order.

+Modern times

-In 1720, the city became the capital of the Intendencia of Mérida.
-It is on the Via de la Plata path of the Camino de Santiago as an alternative to the French Way.
+In 1720, Mérida became the capital of the Intendencia of Mérida.
+The city is also located along the Vía de la Plata route of the Camino de Santiago, offering an alternative to the more widely known French Way.

-During the 19th century, in the course of the Napoleonic invasion, numerous monuments of Mérida and of Extremadura were destroyed or damaged.
-Later the city became a railway hub and underwent massive industrialization.
+During the Napoleonic Wars, many of Mérida’s historic monuments were damaged or destroyed.
+In the aftermath, the city developed as a railway hub and underwent significant industrialization.

-On 10 August 1936, during the Spanish Civil War, in the Battle of Mérida the Nationalists gained control of the city.
+On 10 August 1936, during the Spanish Civil War, Mérida was captured by Nationalist forces in the Battle of Mérida.

+In modern times, Mérida became the capital of the autonomous community of Extremadura in 1983.
+It also serves as the ecclesiastical seat of the Archdiocese of Mérida-Badajoz.
+The city's archaeological site was declared a UNESCO World Heritage Site in 1993.

+The current mayor (since 2015) is Antonio Rodríguez Osuna of the Spanish Socialist Workers' Party.

 Climate

-Mérida has a Mediterranean climate with Atlantic influences, due to the proximity of the Portuguese coast.
+Mérida has a Mediterranean climate with Atlantic influences (Köppen: Csa; Trewartha: Csak), due to the proximity of the Portuguese coast.
 The winters are mild, with minimum temperature rarely below 0 °C, and summers are hot with maximum temperatures occasionally exceeding 40 °C.

 Precipitation is normally between 300 and 400 mm annually.
 The months with most rainfall are November and December.
 Summers are dry, and in Mérida, as in the rest of southern Spain, cycles of drought are common, ranging in duration from 2 to 5 years.

 In autumn the climate is more changeable than in the rest of the year.
 Storms occur with some frequency, but the weather is often dry.